rapid7/metasploit-framework/Contributing-to-Metasploit.md

 ## Server exploits

+Server exploits are "classic" exploits -- the target is a network service on a remote server.

 ### [CVE-2006-5276](http://www.cvedetails.com/cve/CVE-2006-5276)

 **Description:** A buffer overflow in the Snort IDS DCE/RPC Reassembly preprocessor can allow remote code execution in the context of the Snort service.